raspberrypi/hats/eeprom-format.md

 Note that the UUID is mandatory and must be filled in correctly according to RFC 4122 (every HAT can then be uniquely identified).
-It protects agains the case where a user accidentally stacks 2 identical HATs on top of eachother - this error case is only detectable if the EEPROM data in each is different.
+It protects agains the case where a user accidentally stacks 2 identical HATs on top of each other - this error case is only detectable if the EEPROM data in each is different.
 The UUID is also useful for manufacturers as a per-board 'serial number'.